Share your thoughts, 1 month free Claude Pro on usSee more

 WorkDL logo mark

-Zatom-1: A Multimodal Flow Foundation Model for 3D Molecules and Materials
+Zatom-1: Towards a Multimodal Foundation Model for 3D Molecules and Materials

 About

-General-purpose 3D chemical modeling encompasses molecules and materials, requiring both generative and predictive capabilities.
+General-purpose 3D modeling in chemistry encompasses molecules and materials, requiring both generative and predictive capabilities.
 However, most existing AI approaches are optimized for a single domain (molecules or materials) and a single task (generation or prediction), which limits representation sharing and transfer.
-We introduce Zatom-1, the first end-to-end, fully open-source foundation model that unifies generative and predictive learning of 3D molecules and materials.
-Zatom-1 is a Transformer trained with a multimodal flow matching objective that jointly models discrete atom types and continuous 3D geometries.
+We introduce Zatom-1, a cross-domain, general-purpose model architecture that unifies generative and predictive learning of 3D molecules and materials.
+Zatom-1 is a deliberately simplified Transformer trained with a multimodal flow matching objective that jointly models discrete atom types and continuous 3D geometries.
 This approach supports scalable pretraining with predictable gains as model capacity increases, while enabling fast and stable sampling.
-We use joint generative pretraining as a universal initialization for downstream multi-task prediction of properties, energies, and forces.
-Empirically, Zatom-1 matches or outperforms specialized baselines on both generative and predictive benchmarks, while reducing the generative inference time by more than an order of magnitude.
-Our experiments demonstrate positive predictive transfer between chemical domains from joint generative pretraining: modeling materials during pretraining improves molecular property prediction accuracy.
-Open-source code: https://github.com/Zatom-AI/zatom
+We use cross-domain generative pretraining as a universal initialization for downstream multi-task prediction of properties, energies, and forces.
+Empirically, Zatom-1 outperforms or competes with specialized baselines on both multi-task generative and predictive benchmarks in data-controlled settings, while improving generative inference speed by more than an order of magnitude.
+Our experiments demonstrate positive predictive transfer between data domains from joint generative pretraining: modeling materials during generative pretraining improves molecular property prediction accuracy.
+Open-source code and model weights are freely available at https://github.com/Zatom-AI/zatom.

 Alex Morehead, Miruna Cretu, Antonia Panescu, Rishabh Anand, Maurice Weiler, Tynan Perez, Samuel Blau, Steven Farrell, Wahid Bhimji, Anubhav Jain, Hrushikesh Sahasrabuddhe, Pietro Lio, Tommi Jaakkola, Rafael Gomez-Bombarelli, Rex Ying, N. Benjamin Erichson, Michael W. Mahoney• 2026